 You are permitted to have someone with you, but they are there for support; they cannot be actively involved in the discussion.
-If you would like a trusted person with you (e.g. a family member or friend) this is permitted.
+If you would like a trusted person with you (e.g. a family member or friend), whilst complying with any rules on social distancing, this is permitted.
 If you would like a member of the University support services to be included in the discussion via video, this is also permissible.
 You could request, for example: